-Transit Initiative
+Transit Segment

-In March 2018, the Company expanded its strategic focus to include the transit industry as a key growth initiative and created a wholly owned US-based subsidiary, Gatekeeper Systems USA Inc. ("Gatekeeper USA"), in the state of Delaware.
-In April 2018, Gatekeeper USA completed an agreement to acquire substantially all of the business assets of an existing mobile video surveillance service provider to the transit industry.
+In March 2018, the Company expanded its strategic focus to include the transit industry as a key growth initiative and acquired substantially all of the business assets of an existing mobile video surveillance service provider to the transit industry.
 The assets purchased included assignment of existing contracts to provide mobile video surveillance products, support, and maintenance to the Southeastern Pennsylvania Transportation Authority ("SEPTA").
 SEPTA is the sixth largest public transportation system in the USA with an average weekday ridership of approximately 1.1 million and is actively using vehicle video surveillance to evaluate and defend claims, monitor system safety and security, and protect against fraud.
 SEPTA has an installed base of more than 27,000 video cameras on vehicles and in stations.
-Gatekeeper USA provides annually recurring vehicle video system maintenance services for SEPTA's approximately 3,000 vehicles.